 Hotel’s own websites:

-Note 1 * – Even if the hotels do offer last-minute specials, as they sometimes do, they are careful to send them to the trade so that we can offer the same deal to our clients.
+Note 1 * – Even if the hotels do offer last-minute specials, as they sometimes do, they are careful to send them to “The Trade” (ie people like us) so that we can offer the same deal to our clients.
+As otherwise trade relations take a nose dive.

-Note on Car Rental – The car rental prices were very similar.
-Even though we are not comparing like with like.
-Our prices are fully inclusive of all excesses and have unlimited mileage.
+Note on Car Rental – Our prices are fully inclusive of Super Cove insurance and have unlimited mileage.
 The online prices have a 200km limit per day and you pay extra to waive various excesses.
-We added those extra waivers in and the prices were similar.
+We added those extra waivers in to compare like with like.
 But you still get unlimited mileage and various other Value Adds with us.

-For this third update, we were still happy with these results.
+So we were still happy with the results after our latest update.
 But why are we cheaper?

 How we make our money